Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Introduction

 \section{Introduction}

 Imagine you are told a claim about Neptune: \textit{``Only one spacecraft has visited Neptune and it has more than 13 moons.''} and you want to verify whether it is factual.
-What would you do---looking up relevant pages from search engines or asking ChatGPT for its take?
+What would you do---look up relevant pages from search engines or ask ChatGPT for its take?
 This is not just a question of checking a piece of trivia; our information ecosystem depends on people being able to check the veracity of information online.
 Misinformation, whether accidental or deliberate, has the potential to sway public opinion, influence decisions, and erode trust in credible sources~\cite{Faris2017PartisanshipPA,Mendes2017TroopsTA}.
 Moreover, the wide adoption of large language models like ChatGPT increases the danger of misinformation, both by malicious actors and models generating inadvertent hallucinations~\cite{Pan2023OnTR}.

-Consequently, the task of verifying the factual accuracy of information has taken on great importance.
-Fact-checking claims is a well-established task in the field of natural language processing (NLP)~\cite{Thorne2018FEVERAL,Guo2021ASO}.
-However, automated fact-checkers are far from perfectly accurate and reliable, and they are only useful when users trust their predictions~\cite{Nakov2021AutomatedFF}.
-Building that trust and providing effective help is crucial: a team without trust leads to suboptimal human-AI team performance, while over-trusting wrong AI predictions could lead to catastrophic failures in high-stakes applications.
-Therefore, in real-life applications, we care about the AI-assisted human accuracy on fact-checking, rather than evaluating and improving automated fact-checkers alone~\cite{HCAI}.
+Consequently, verifying the accuracy of information is important.
+Fact-checking claims is a well-established task in NLP~\cite{Thorne2018FEVERAL,Guo2021ASO}.
+However, automated fact-checkers are far from perfect, and they are only useful when users trust their predictions~\cite{Nakov2021AutomatedFF}.
+Building that trust and providing effective help is crucial: a team without trust leads to suboptimal human--AI team performance while over-trusting wrong AI predictions could lead to catastrophic failures in high-stakes applications.
+Therefore, in real-life applications, we care about the AI-assisted human accuracy of fact-checking, rather than evaluating and improving automated fact-checkers alone~\cite{HCAI}.